plch/osTicket/README.md

 A fork of osTicket in use by the Public Library of Cincinnati and Hamilton County for an internal help desk

 Development Setup:
+1. Install and configure PHP 7.1 (these are the steps I followed: https://jamesmccaffrey.wordpress.com/2017/01/26/installing-php-on-windows-10-and-iis/)
+2. Install MySQL (version 8.0.16 is what the beta and prod servers run)
+3. Install the vendor supplied v1.11 version of osTicket
+4. Copy this code over that install.
+You should now be able to run / debug this code.
+5. (optional) If you want all of the AD users on your local system, copy the ldap_user_info/config.php.dist file to ldap_user_info/config.php and replace the %%tokens%%, then run that script via cmd
-1. Install Composer (PHP package manager): https://getcomposer.org/
+5. Install Composer (PHP package manager): https://getcomposer.org/
-2. Use Composer to install phing (Build runner) globally: `C:\osticket\> composer global require phing/phing`
+6. Use Composer to install phing (Build runner) globally: `C:\osticket\> composer global require phing/phing`.
+I'm recommending installing it globally because that adds it to your path.
-3. Set environment variables for beta and prod directories: OsTicketBetaDir and OsTicketProdDir (Remember that you will need to restart open programs to access these new environment variables)
+7. Set environment variables for build script.
+You can use the OsTicket Environment Variables.ps1 powershell script in the Web Team Knowledge Base folder on the Marketing shared drive to set all of the needed environment variables.
+Make sure you update the OsTicketBetaDir and OsTicketProdDir variables so they map correctly from your system.
+Also remember that you will need to restart any currently running programs or processes after the environment variables are created to access them.

+To Build (outputs files to .\build folder):

+Beta: `C:\osticket\> phing beta_build`

+Prod: `C:\osticket\> phing prod_build`

-To deploy:
+To Deploy:

 Beta: `C:\osticket\> phing beta`